 There was a study like 16 years ago showing it worked no better than a dud pill!!! 🤷♀️

-🤔 So I went home and looked up statistics on said drug (which you can read about HERE) and shockingly, it showed that 18 million prescriptions were written for it in the year 2019!
+🤔 So I went home and looked up statistics on the said drug (which you can read about HERE) and shockingly, it showed that 18 million prescriptions were written for it in the year 2019!
 (We don’t have 2020 stats in, but my point is millions of scripts are still written for patients even though a landmark Lancet study show it doesn’t work). 😳

-Another reason is I “inserted” myself into his care is I have trouble sleeping at night if I don’t at least TRY to help someone, and it didn’t sit well with me that he could have a stroke or heart attack one day, and as a licensed practitioner, I didn’t even bother to try to help him!
+Another reason I “inserted” myself into his care is I have trouble sleeping at night if I don’t at least TRY to help someone, and it didn’t sit well with me that he could have a stroke or heart attack one day, and as a licensed practitioner, I didn’t even bother to try to help him!
 So today’s article is one I’d like you to share.
 I simply want to do the same courtesy for you today, in case you too are taking a pill that works as well as a sugar cube! 🙄 That said, there are big corporations that read my content… and watch me…and everything I say about medications, and being totally honest, I do get nervous when I write negative (albeit factual) data about popular pharmaceuticals… still I feel you deserve to make your own informed decisions about things.

-Here’s the STUDY LINK and the drug’s chemical (generic) name is atenolol and the study was published ages ago in the year 2004.
+Here’s the STUDY LINK the drug’s chemical (generic) name is atenolol and the study was published ages ago in the year 2004.
 That’s how long this data has been out.
 It caused the drug to fall from grace at least by most standards.
 Here’s another ARTICLE about the same topic.

 Regardless, there are 3,788,125 people TAKING THE MEDICATiON in the U.S. and over 18 million prescriptions were written for it in 2019.